DanielSambu100/wildlife-tracker-app/README.md

 ## Setup Installations Requirements
 To run the application, in your terminal:
 1. Clone or download the Repository
-2. cd into directory then run `cd Wildlife-Tracker`
+2. cd into directory then run `cd wildlife-tracker-app`
 3. Rebuild the Project Using Intellij IDEA or your favorite IDE.
 4. Open terminal command line then navigate to the root folder of the application.
 5. Run `gradle run` command.